-Courses in the Community Education and Employment Support Program will be delivered this winter through a mix of methods.
-Courses for winter will be delivered online with some mix of scheduled Zoom sessions and other online activities in Moodle, YukonU's online learning platform.
+Courses in the Community Education and Employment Support Program will be delivered online this fall with some mix of scheduled Zoom sessions and other online activities in Moodle, YukonU's online learning platform.

 Online courses will require that you have access to your own computer and Internet connection.